-When Employees Are Paid for Being On Call
+When Employees Are Paid

-Pay for on-call time is when an employee is paid for the time spent being available to work.
-However, just because you are “on call” does not mean that you will necessarily be paid.
+Pay for on-call time is when employees are paid for the time spent being available to work.
+However, just because you are “on call” does not necessarily mean that you will be paid.

 When employees make themselves available in their actual office or workplace for on-call assignments, employers must pay them for the time they spend there.
 Because these on-call hours are spent in restricted conditions where an employee cannot use his / her time for personal purposes, this time is considered to be payable “hours worked.”
-Examples of these types of employees are hospital staff who must stay at the hospital during their on-call hours, and maintenance workers who must remain within minutes or miles of their facility.
+Examples of these types of employees are hospital staff who must stay at the hospital during their on-call hours, and maintenance workers who must remain within minutes or miles of their facilities.

-Employees who are covered by employment contracts or bargaining agreements which stipulate pay for being on call are also entitled to compensation for the hours they spend on call.
+Employees who are covered by employment contracts or bargaining agreements which stipulate pay for being on call also are entitled to compensation for the hours they spend on call.

-When Employers Don't Have to Pay Employees for Being On Call
+When Employers Don't Have to Pay

 Some companies may provide for on-call pay beyond that required by law.
-Check your employee handbook, or with your supervisor or Human Resources department, if you are not clear about what you are eligible to be paid for.
+Check your employee handbook or with your supervisor or human resources department if you are not clear about what you are eligible to be paid for.

 If a company has a policy that pays for time spent being on call, it is obligated to cover all employees who are covered by the policy.